 Baby Shower is a custom celebrated in different countries like USA, Canada, India, Nepal, Brazil, Bangladesh, United Kingdom, and Russia.
 It is now centered mostly with presenting gifts and organizing a party.

 Baby Shower is a custom related to the celebration of expecting the birth of a child.
 And it is very obvious that it is hard to attend baby showers for those women who are dealing with infertility.

 - Infertility brings a feeling of isolation and despair.
 Getting pregnant and expecting a child is every woman’s ultimate dream.
-Shattering of this dream leads to loss of hope.
-Sometimes, women may feel shame on themselves.
-Meanwhile, an invitation to baby shower seems like a burden.
+Shattering of this dream leads to a loss of hope.
+Sometimes, women may feel shame for themselves.
+Meanwhile, an invitation to a baby shower seems like a burden.

 - Infertility can turn into a wall of stress and tension between couples.
-In such case, attending a Baby Shower can elevate the height of this wall.
-It is really hard to manage the stress watching others expecting childbirth when you are in such sad state.
+In such a case, attending a Baby Shower can elevate the height of this wall.
+It is really hard to manage the stress watching others expecting childbirth when you are in such a sad state.
+(5)

 What Measures Can Be Taken?